 - Optimistic = 26 days, most likely = 30 days, pessimistic = 33 days

 The estimate with the smallest range is less risky.

 3. If a risk has a 20 percent chance of happening in a given month, and the project is expected to last five months, what is the probability that the risk event will occur during the fourth month of the project?

 4. An accepted deadline for project approaches.
 However, the project manager realizes only 75% percent of the work has been completed.
 The project manager then issues a change request.
 What should the change request authorize?

 - Team overtime to meet schedule

 - Corrective action based on causes

-Risk will be identified during which risk management process(es)?
+5. The risk will be identified during which risk management process(es)?

 - Perform Quantitative Risk Analysis and Identify Risks

 - Identify Risks and Monitor and Control Risks